mfthomps/RESimGhidraPlugins/README.md

 Use the RESim / Configure menu options to set the path to your customized gdb; the path to the file system root of the target binary, the host:port of your Simics host, and to set the ARM architecture if needed.
 See the RESim-UsersGuide.pdf for additional information on using the Ghidra plugin with RESim.

+## Ghidra Debugger hover plugins
+The hover plugins included herein are largely separable from other plugs.
+They display register and address values when the mouse hovers over operands.

 ## Development
 If you are developing the plugin with Eclipse, you can test the plugin within the Ghidra repo environment